The Psychological Importance of Personalization of Space: Can We Make Hotel Rooms More Personalized?

 Moreover, personalization can mitigate feelings of displacement and alienation, particularly in transient environments such as hotels.
 In their seminal work, The Meaning of Things, Csikszentmihalyi and Rochberg-Halton (1981) discuss how objects in our environment are extensions of the self.
 These objects act as symbolic markers that represent personal history, values, and relationships.
 In spaces where these elements are absent, individuals may experience a disruption in self-continuity, leading to discomfort, stress, and a sense of dislocation.

-In hotel rooms, which are inherently temporary and often impersonal, the absence of personalized elements can exacerbate feelings of displacement.
+The absence of personalized elements in hotel rooms, which are inherently temporary and often impersonal, can exacerbate feelings of displacement.
 This lack of self-continuity can make it difficult for guests to feel comfortable and at ease, especially during extended stays.
-Personalization becomes a critical factor in creating spaces that feel familiar and welcoming, even when far from home.
+Personalization becomes critical in creating spaces that feel familiar and welcoming, even when far from home.

 The Importance of Personalization in Transient Spaces